Alejandro483/unit-4-game/README.md

 * The random number shown at the start of the game should be between 19 - 120.

 * Each crystal should have a random hidden value between 1 - 12.

+document ready

+assign values to the buttons and the total.

+make a reset function
+restart the game